Discover more from Quantus tremor est futurus - Actaeon Journal

 24. "Civilisation is incommunicable."

-Civilisations only ever imitate.
-They are thus the highest form of communicable non-communication.
+Civilisations only ever imitate, they are the highest form of an incommunicable language which is always forming.

 25. "Therefore, no civilisation can survive multiculturalism for long."